eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 - it supports all possible target voltages, from **1.2V to 5V**
-- in addition to the regular debugging functionality, it is also able to write the internal flash, and, even more, it uses a smart flash writing algorithm, to avoid useless writes if the flash blocks did not change
+- in addition to the regular debugging functionality, it is also able to write the internal flash, and, even more, it uses a smart flash writing algorithm, to avoid unnecessary writes if the flash blocks did not change
 - it is a mature, proven product, with a great support team
 - it provides an entire range of probes,